-Remember: “I’m flexible,” “Don’t sweat the small stuff,” and “I’ve got this!” are mantras that should be going through your head over and over (and over and over) to yourself.
+Mantras like “I’m flexible,” “Don’t sweat the small stuff,” and “I’ve got this!” are positive messages you can repeat over and over (and over and over) to yourself.
 Try it.
 The more you say it, the more your brain believes it!

-Here is my list of 7 Back to School Tips Every Teacher Needs
+Here are the Back to School Tips Every Teacher Needs:

 1. Learn students’ names

-Read over your student list many times before meeting the students.
-If possible, check with last year’s teacher about any names that could be mispronounced.
+Read over your student list many times before meeting your students.
+If possible, check with last year’s teacher about how to pronounce challenging names.

 Practice saying the names out loud if necessary.
-I had a student one year that I simply could not for the life of me remember how to pronounce her name for the first few days.
+I had a student one year whose name I could not remember how to pronounce for the first few days.
 She was embarrassed, and I felt awful each time I stumbled over it.
-I felt like it reflected poorly on me – and it did, so I vowed to never let that happen again.
+I felt like it reflected poorly on me – and it did, so I vowed never to let that happen again.

-I also make sure to label student desks with students’ first and last names as a cheat for myself.
-Usually I can remember students’ names based on where they sit in the classroom long before I can remember all their names as they’re out of their seats moving around.
+I also label student desks with students’ first and last names as a cheat for myself.
+Usually, I can remember students’ names based on where they sit in the classroom long before I can remember their names as they’re out of their seats and moving around.

-And while you’re labeling, name tags can be used on lockers, coat hooks, and students can wear name tags (sticky ones, or on strings around their necks) for the first several days.
+And while you’re labeling, you can use name tags on lockers and coat hooks, etc., and students can wear name tags (sticky ones or on strings around their necks) for the first several days.

-Many printable and editable name tags are available on Teachers Pay Teachers – there are some super cute options!
-Cuteness is great, but I really do rely on them to help me get through the first couple of days.
+If you want something fancy, printable and editable name tags are available on Teachers Pay Teachers in lots of cute, fancy, or functional styles.
+But they do help me get through the first few days.

-I typically assign each student a number – usually the numbers are assigned alphabetically.
+Some teachers assign each student a number – usually alphabetically.

-Students then use the numbers when they write their names on their papers (such as John Adams #1, Sue Bennett #2, etc.), which really helps when putting grades in the computer or grade book!
+Students then use the numbers when they write their names on their papers (such as John Adams #1, Sue Bennett #2, etc.), which helps when putting grades in the computer or grade book.

 2. Teach Daily Routines and Procedures – This is truly a sanity saver!